Fort Hood welcomes new garrison commander

-FORT HOOD — There is a new garrison commander at Fort Hood after a change of command ceremony on post Thursday morning.
+Leadership at Fort Hood welcomed a new commander of the garrison with a change of command ceremony on Thursday.

 Col. Chad Foster has taken over the role of garrison commander from Col. Jason Wesbrock, who served in the position for two years.